evangeliazve/aacl-public/README.md

 The original article text, collection files, raw social-media traces, and some embedding caches are not redistributed because they may be subject to publisher, API, or platform restrictions.

 The released feature matrices provide URLs, consensus labels, and engineered features.
 They support inspection and supervised-stage reruns without redistributing restricted raw content.
-The full pipeline can be applied to a new local corpus that follows the schemas in `DOCS/TABLE_SCHEMAS.md`.
+The collection and analysis pipeline can be applied to a new local corpus that follows the schemas in `DOCS/TABLE_SCHEMAS.md`.

 ## Installation